Neuroendocrinology

 - Often precipitated by infection, surgery, cold exposure, or sedatives

-- Treatment: IV levothyroxine (T4) + IV liothyronine (T3); IV hydrocortisone (must treat concurrent adrenal insufficiency before thyroid hormone to prevent Addisonian crisis)
+- Treatment: IV levothyroxine (T4) + IV liothyronine (T3); IV hydrocortisone empirically (before or concurrent with thyroid hormone) until adrenal insufficiency is excluded — thyroid hormone replacement can precipitate adrenal crisis in unrecognized cortisol deficiency

 Thyrotoxic Periodic Paralysis